-Here is an overview the things your child will be learning this half term across the different areas of learning.
+Here is an overview of the things your child will be learning this half term across the different areas of learning.
 The topics we choose are heavily led by the children’s interests and usually encompass several areas of learning.
 For this reason, the topics will change to reflect the direction the children wish to take their learning.
 This half term we are going to be start by looking at what makes us unique and go onto follow the children’s interests in family, pets and occupations.

 If you have any questions about the learning this half term, please contact us as we are more than happy to discuss any queries with you.